lahirumw/lahirumw.github.io/_posts/2025-02-08-rest-api-with-spring-webflux.md

 Now that we have discussed about Spring WebFlux, let’s create an API to gain a deeper understanding of how it works in practice.
 By building an API, we can explore the various components of Spring WebFlux in more detail.

-Create a new Spring Boot project with the “Reactive Web” dependency using the Spring Initializr.
+Create a new Spring Boot project with the Reactive Web dependency using the Spring Initializr.

 ~~~
 <dependency>